Propel

 The windmills in the Atlantic will be sending power all the way upstate and connect with similar projects to interconnect all of NYS.
 If the power sources didn't change location, much of this would be unnecessary, although the existing infrastructure is getting old.

 The sales pitch is that this project will improve 'resiliency'.
-The reality is that our power infrastructure, while aging, is still quite resilient, but as we replace that aging fossil fuel capacity with windmills and other renewable sources, we need more resiliency because the wind doesn't always blow and the sun doesn't always shine.
-As we show in Green Energy Honesty, the nameplate renewable capacity that must be added is roughly 9X the amount that we retire, and about 10 times the cost of an efficient combined cycle gas plant, and that cost doesn't even include the cost of these new transmission wires or the battery facilities required to operate renewable energy.
+The reality is that our power infrastructure, while aging, is still quite resilient, but as we replace that fossil fuel capacity with windmills and other renewable sources, we need more resiliency because the wind doesn't always blow and the sun doesn't always shine.
+As we show in Green Energy Honesty, the nameplate renewable capacity that must be added can be roughly 9X the amount that we retire, and about 10 times the cost of an efficient combined cycle gas plant, and that cost doesn't even include the cost of these new transmission wires or the battery facilities required to operate renewable energy.
 If you think this is going to save you money on your electric bill, think again.

 Don't believe us?
 Here is what a Wall Street Journal Editorial stated: